 The WinCE 5.0 image programmed into Flash by the factory is not available from Cirrus Logic directly.
 This image can not be provided to users due to distribution and royalty reasons.
-If the developer decides to overwrite the factory WinCE 5.0 Flash image with Linux or some other software, and then later desires to put the WinCE 5.0 image back into Flash, they must obtain the WinCE 5.0 BSP from their Cirrus Logic FAE and build the image themselves using the trial version of Platform BuilderTM provided in the kit or with a version of Platform Builder they have purchased.
+If the developer decides to overwrite the factory WinCE 5.0 Flash image with Linux or some other software, and then later desires to put the WinCE 5.0 image back into Flash, they must obtain the WinCE 5.0 BSP from their Cirrus Logic FAE and build the image themselves using the trial version of Platform BuilderTM or with a version of Platform Builder they have purchased.
 Only WinCE 5.0 supports the EDB9315A board.
-WinCE 4.2 support for EDb9315A does not exist from Cirrus Logic.
+Cirrus Logic technical support for WinCE 4.2 is not available.

-Cirrus Logic provides complete source for its Linux 2.6.8.1 offering.
+Cirrus Logic provides complete source for its Linux 2.6 offering.
 The Cirrus Logic release images for the EDB9315A are also provided for those who do not want to build the toolchain and environment or want a quick way to load Linux onto the board.
-If, however, you wish to implement functionality other than that provided in the release package images, you must download the gcc 3.4.3 toolchain from the Cirrus Logic User's Development Forum, under the download link at the top of the page http://arm.cirrus.com/files/tools.
+If, however, you wish to implement functionality other than that provided in the release package images, you must download the gcc toolchain from the Cirrus Logic User's Development Forum. under the download link at the top http://arm.cirrus.com/files/tools.
 The other method is to download the buildroot package from the same location and let it download and build all the appropriate packages and toolchain.

 Note: Linux development should be done on a Linux PC, not under Windows.
 Cirrus Logic uses Debian as the default build environment.
-Red Hat[®] and other versions of Linux may be used as well, but Cirrus Logic Linux 2.6.8.1 development is done under Debian.
+Red Hat[®] and other versions of Linux may be used as well, but Cirrus Logic Linux 2.6. development is done under Debian.